 This entire episode without the kid saying one word.
 Nothing.

 The customer who’d watched all this is intrigued.
 She quickly makes her purchase and follows the boy out the door.
-When they’re both outside, she asks, “I’m wondering, why’d you choose two quarters instead of the dollar bill?”
+When they’re both outside, she asks, “A few minutes ago, why did you choose the two quarters instead of the dollar bill?”

 “The day I take the dollar, that’s the day I stop getting fifty cents every time I come by.”